JonPaulLundquist/lambda_corr/README.md

 [4]Siegel, A.F., Robust Regression Using Repeated Medians, Biometrika,
       Vol. 69, pp. 242-244, 1982.

-## Dependencies
-- Python ≥ 3.8
-- NumPy ≥ 1.23
-- Numba ≥ 0.61
-- SciPy ≥ 1.9 #If needed for verification of statistical testing

 ## Citation
 If you use lambda_corr in academic or scientific work, please cite: